Pelagicore/qface-qtro/README.md

 # QFace QtRemoteObjects Generator

+**Work In Progress**

-This generator does generate a complete micro service solution.
+This generator tries to generate a complete micro service solution.
 It does so by reading the QFace IDL file and generating a client side plugin and a service for each interface.
 Each module will be bundled into one server with an own service registry where all interfaces from the module will be available.

-interface => service
-module => server => plugin

 As a user you can simply import the QML generated plugin and ensure the server side generated stub is being implemented.